 Our supplier of district heating is also working on making their production more "green" and will therefore also have an indirect effect on our CO2 emission from this source in the future.
-The usage of natural gas in Assentoft is at a stable level and still has an emission above 50 tons CO2 The company has during the last quarter of 2021/22 worked with an external consultant in order to make a transition from natural gas to heating pumps.
-The company expect to make the change in January 2023 and this will reduce the main part of CO2 emission from natural gas in the financial year 2022/23.
+The usage of natural gas in Assentoft is at a stable level and still has an emission of 48 tons CO2.
+The company expects that a transmission from gas to district heat also will be done in Assentoft during 2023/24 which will decrease the CO2 emission from the warehouse.